Josef Koždoň

-Józef Kożdoń (Josef Koždoň; 8 September 1873 – 7 December 1949) was a Silesian autonomist politician.
+Josef Koždoň (Zeflij Kożdůń; 8 September 1873 – 7 December 1949) was a Silesian autonomist politician.

 Biography

-Kożdoń was born on 8 September 1873 in Leszna Górna.
+Koždoň was born on 8 September 1873 in Leszna Górna.
 He was a teacher (from 1893) and principal (from 1902) of primary schools in Strumień (1893–1898) and Skoczów (1898–1918), an active member of the Country Teachers Union in Austrian Silesia, the founder of the Polish public reading-room in Strumień and a co-founder of the German Reader's Association (Leseverein) in Skoczów, the founder (in summer 1908) and leader of the Silesian People's Party (1909–1938), a co-founder and general secretary of the Union of Silesians (1910–1938) in East Silesia, spokesman of autonomy or independence of Silesia and spokesman of Silesian nation, founder of the Committee for the Maintenance of Clearness of the Silesian dialect in 1910, the deputy of the Silesian Parliament in Opava in the period 1909-1918, member of the town council in Skoczów from 1911, editor of the most popular Silesian newspaper in East Silesia Ślązak (Silesian) and the magazine Śląski Kalendarz Ludowy (Silesian People's Calendar), member of the Austrian Committee to Support for Soldiers' Families in the period 1914-1918, and from October to December 1918 a political prisoner in Polish prison in Kraków.
-Kożdoń was also a member of the Czechoslovak delegation at the Paris Peace Conference in 1919, a member of the Administration Commission for Country Silesia in Opava in the period 1919-1927, four-time mayor of Český Těšín in the period 1923–1938, author of many political articles, letters, petitions and brochures, for example author of petition "representation of Silesian nationality" to Sir Walter Runciman on the question of a plebiscite in Cieszyn Silesia in 1938.
+Koždoň was also a member of the Czechoslovak delegation at the Paris Peace Conference in 1919, a member of the Administration Commission for Country Silesia in Opava in the period 1919-1927, four-time mayor of Český Těšín in the period 1923–1938, author of many political articles, letters, petitions and brochures, for example author of petition "representation of Silesian nationality" to Sir Walter Runciman on the question of a plebiscite in Cieszyn Silesia in 1938.
 He was also the founder (1925) and president (in the period 1940-1944) of the Silesian People's Bank.

-Kożdoń died on 7 December 1949 (Note: This day is written on Kożdoń's grave and is included in German historical literature, although Polish authors have written 15 December.) in Opava, at the age of 76.
+Koždoň died on 7 December 1949 (Note: This day is written on Kożdoń's grave and is included in German historical literature, although Polish authors have written 15 December.) in Opava, at the age of 76.